emptypockets-dev/create-hubspot-project/README.md

 ## Installation & Usage

-The CLI is available as an 3NPM package so you don't need to clone anything in this repo.
+The CLI is available as an NPM package so you don't need to clone anything in this repo.
 Use `npx` instead of `npm` to use the latest version without having to install anything extra.
 You can see more details about the npm package here: [https://www.npmjs.com/package/create-hubspot-project](https://www.npmjs.com/package/create-hubspot-project)

 ```bash